z

 iOS Permissions

-To allow document scanning from the camera and photo library, add these keys to your Info.plist:
+To allow document scanning from the camera and photo library, add the following keys to your app’s Info.plist file:

 <key>NSCameraUsageDescription</key>